tichx/mlworkflow/Octostore.md

 ![picture 5](images/7cad62e997b7e8d2bab5e53a09100458c1f688b55b5f75b4cb8a42cbe129bf18.png)

-# Scenario 2
-A developer wants to get started with an open data set.
+# Scenario 2: A developer wants to get started with an open data set

 #### Pre-req:
 - User already has an account with a cloud that provides an S3-compatible blob store
 - User has already installed github_data